-- The applicant family must: - Qualify as a family as defined by HUD and the PHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for family members as required. - Consent to the PHA's collection and use of family information as provided for in PHAprovided consent forms. - Not currently be receiving a duplicative subsidy. - Meet net asset and property ownership restriction requirements - The PHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the PHA.
+- The applicant family must: - Qualify as a family as defined by HUD and the PHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for family members as required. - Consent to the PHA's collection and use of family information as provided for in PHAprovided consent forms. - Not currently be receiving a duplicative subsidy. - The PHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the PHA.